 Once the challenge is completed?

-As ever we’d love to see what the kids came up with and show it to all our readers!
-So get in touch to arrange this.
+As ever we’d love to see what your kids came up with and show it to all our readers on the kids’ work pages.
+Please get in touch on our contact page!